jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 Developer and operation teams want to:

 * Audit all changes made to pipelines, infrastructure, and application configuration.
-* Roll forward/back to desired state in case of issues.
+* Roll forward/backward to desired state in case of issues.
-* Consistently configure all environments.
+* Consistently configure all deployment environments.
 * Reduce manual effort by automating application and environment setup and remediation.
 * Have an easy way to manage application and infrastructure state across clusters/environments